 Childhood obesity is a complex problem that increases the chances of children becoming overweight or obese as adults.
-It can lead to chronic conditions including diabetes, depression, liver and heart disease and shorten life spans by 10 to 20 years.
+It is a serious illness with serious side effects on physical, psychological and behavioral health including chronic conditions such as diabetes, depression, liver and heart disease.

 The Children’s Health Bariatric Surgical Center works with adolescents and their families to address the problem of obesity.
-We provide the medical, surgical, nutritional, emotional, and social support necessary for successful outcomes for adolescents who are candidates for weight loss surgery.
+We provide the medical, surgical, nutritional, emotional and social support necessary for adolescents who are candidates for weight loss surgery.

 Our center works with the Center for Obesity and its Consequences in Health (COACH) program here at Children’s Health, and we provide a comprehensive management strategy to adolescents and teenagers who are obese.

 Our multidisciplinary team is experienced in managing long-term follow up for the metabolic and psychological needs for patients and their families.
 The team includes: